-- 87. By 1987, after numerous studies raised concerns over ranitidine and cancerous nitroso compounds (discussed previously), GSK published a clinical study specifically investigating gastric contents in human patients and N-nitroso compounds.25 This study specifically indicated that there were no elevated levels of N-nitroso compounds (of which NDMA is one).
-However, the study was designed to fail.
+87. By 1987, after numerous studies raised concerns over ranitidine and cancerous nitroso compounds (discussed previously), GSK published a clinical study specifically investigating gastric contents in human patients and N-nitroso compounds.25 This study specifically indicated that there were no elevated levels of N-nitroso compounds (of which NDMA is one).
+However, the study was rigged to fail.
 It used an analytical system called a "nitrogen oxide assay" for the determination of N-nitrosamines, which was developed for analyzing food and is a detection method that indirectly and non-specifically measures N-nitrosamines.
 Furthermore, in addition to this approach being less accurate, GSK also removed all gastric samples that contained ranitidine out of concern that samples with ranitidine would contain "high concentrations of N-nitroso compounds being recorded."
 So, without the chemical being present in any sample, any degradation into NDMA could not, by design, be observed.
-Again, this spurious test was intentional and designed to mask any potential cancer risk. - 88.
-In fact, on information and belief, none of the Defendants ever used a mass spectrometry assay to test for the presence of nitrosamines in any of the studies and trials they did in connection with its trials associated with the ranitidine NDA.
-That is because when using mass spectrometry it requires heating of up to 130°C, which can result in excessive amounts of nitrosamines being formed.
-Had the Defendants used a mass spectrometry assay it would have revealed a finding of large amounts of NDMA and the FDA would never have approved Zantac as being safe. - 89.
-There are multiple alternatives to Zantac that do not pose the same risk such as Cimetidine (Tagamet), Famotidine (Pepcid), Omeprazole (Prilosec), Esomeprazole (Nexium), and Lansoprazole (Prevacid).
+Again, this spurious test was intentional and designed to mask any potential cancer risk.

+88. In fact, on information and belief, none of the Defendants never used a mass spectrometry assay to test for the presence of nitrosamines in any of the studies and trials they did in connection with its trials associated with the ranitidine NDA.
+That is because when using mass spectrometry, it requires heating of up to 130 degrees Celsius, which can result in excessive amounts of nitrosamines being formed.
+Had the Defendants used a mass spectrometry assay, it would have revealed in the finding of large amounts of NDMA, and the FDA would never have approved Zantac as being safe.